-Test all smoke alarms at least once a month.
+Test all smoke alarms at least monthly.
 Press the test button to be sure the alarm is working or refer to the smoke detector’s manual when

 People who are hard-of-hearing or deaf can use special alarms that are easily seen or felt when the detector goes off.
 These alarms have strobe lights and bed shakers.
 These can be found at your local hardware stores or online.

 If you have recently experienced fire damage to your home or business, Jenkins Restorations is here to help.
 We make the process of getting back into your home and back to your normal life a pain-free process.